-Define the question you want to answer: "Why is the bounce rate of my website higher than industry standard?"
-Start an A/B test by identifying a goal for your company.
-E.g. reduce bounce rate.
+Define the question you want to answer: "Why is the bounce rate of my website higher than the industry standard?"
+Start an A/B test by identifying a goal for your company, such as "Reduce bounce rate."

-Define metrics and significant difference: derive one metric that measures the hypothesis, in this case the “bounce rate.”
+Define metrics and significant difference: Derive one metric that measures the hypothesis, in this case the “bounce rate.”
 Once you have defined the metric, set the significant difference, that is, the minimum difference between the two versions’ metrics that will mean the change is worth it.
-E.g. significant difference: version B must have at least 3 percent less bounce rate than version A to consider it a successful and meaningful improvement.
+For example: Version B must have at least 3 percent less bounce rate than Version A to consider it a successful and meaningful improvement.

 Calculate the number of visitors/days you need to run the test for: Always calculate the number of visitors required for a test before starting the test.
 You can use an A/B Test Duration Calculator for website purposes.

 We must set from the beginning the significant difference (practically significant), that is, what difference between the version will lead to change.
-This decision is based on several factors such as: investment of the changes, periodicity of changes, etc. For online testing, a 1-2 percent difference is enough to justify the change.
-For offline testing (e.g. new medicine or new hardware product), the difference to make the change beneficial can be around 10-15 percent difference in magnitude.
+This decision is based on several factors, including investment of the changes and periodicity of changes.
+For online testing, a 1-2 percent difference is enough to justify the change.
+For offline testing (such as new medicine or a new hardware product), the difference to make the change beneficial can be around a 10-15 percent difference in magnitude.

-We must ensure that what has been observed is repeatability, and not an isolated case.
-The size of the experiment must be in a way that the statistical significance bar is lower than the practical significance.
+We must ensure that what has been observed is repeatable, and not an isolated case.
+The size of the experiment must be constructed in a way that the statistical significance bar is lower than the practical significance.